 Making relationships is the importance of children forming good relationships with others and working alongside others companionably.

-We support children’s physical development by providing opportunities for babies and young children to be active, inside and outside to improve their skills of coordination, control of themselves, manipulation of tools and movement.
+We support children’s physical development by providing opportunities for young children to be active, inside and outside to improve their skills of coordination, control of themselves, manipulation of tools and movement.

 We enable them to use all their senses to learn about the world around them and make connections between new information and what they know already.

-Moving and handling- is the ways in which children:
+Moving and Handling are the ways in which children:

 - Use a range of small and large equipment.